mPerier/HoleFoods/README.md

 # HoleFoods

-Projet MSE ESTIA S3 Jannisse Perier Turpin
+Projet MSE ESTIA S3 Janisse Perier Turpin

 The first version implements the completed UML diagram and GUI of the projet, no code is implemented.